ibi-is-okk/Social-Media-App-C-/README.md

 ## **Structure**
 ### **Inheritance:**
 - Pages and Users inherit from BaseClass
-- Activity inherits from Posts Memory inherits from Posts
+- Activity inherits from Posts
+- Memory inherits from Posts
 ### **Composition:**
 - SocialMediaApp has compositions of pointers to objects of type Users, Pages, and Posts
 ### **Aggregation:**
-- Pages and Users have compositions of pointers to objects of type Posts (timeline for users and posts on the page)
+- Pages and Users have aggregations of pointers to objects of type Posts (timeline for users and posts on the page)
 ### **Association:**
 - Users has associations with other users (friends) and pages (liked pages)
 - Posts has associations with Users (author), Comments, and BaseClass (likers)